The Learning Evaluation Center at Havern School Assessment Team

 The Learning Evaluation Center at Havern School brings together a first-rate team of professionals.
 With 98 years of combined experience of assessing and providing services to children from birth to 18 years old, the team works together to provide families with comprehensive educational assessments, producing a cohesive and thorough report with results and recommendations.

 Maggie Bronson received her Master of Science degree in Occupational Therapy (OT) from Colorado State University.
 She worked as a pediatric OT at Boulder Community Hospital for four years, providing occupational therapy evaluations and treatment for children ages birth to 18 years old.
-She served as a member of the ABLE (Autism, Behavior and Learning Evaluation) interdisciplinary team for two years, where she assessed pediatric clients, ages infant to eighteen years old, for Autism Spectrum Disorder, reporting and making appropriate recommendations.

-Maggie is currently at Havern School, where she has been an occupational therapist for eight years.
-She is certified through the National Board for Certification in Occupational Therapy and licensed through the state of Colorado.
+She served as a member of the ABLE (Autism, Behavior and Learning Evaluation) interdisciplinary team for two years, where she assessed pediatric clients, ages infant to 18 years old, for Autism Spectrum Disorder, reporting and making appropriate recommendations.
+Maggie is now in her eighth year working as an occupational therapist at Havern School.
+She is certified through the National Board for Certification in Occupational Therapy (NBCOT) and licensed through the state of Colorado.

 Jamie Daniels received her Bachelor of Science degree in Occupational Therapy from Wayne State University in Detroit, MI and her Master of Arts degree in Occupational Therapy from Texas Woman’s University in Houston, TX.
 With 40 years in the field, Jamie’s experience includes 16 years in a public school setting on a Child Find team that evaluated children from birth to age five to identify children with special needs and help them obtain federally and state funded services.
 Her team was trained to evaluate young children to determine if they qualified for an educational identification of Autism and receive specialized intervention in the classroom.
 She is now in her fifth year working as an occupational therapist at Havern School.
 She is registered with the National Board for Certification of Occupational Therapists (NBCOT) and Licensed with the Colorado Department of Regulatory Agencies (DORA).